Having a real estate website is one thing, but knowing how well it does and where it could be optimized is something else.

 To generate this report, just click on “Acquisition,” “Search Engine Optimization,” and then on “Queries.”

-This report can help you greatly with your overall keyword strategy and content marketing efforts.
+This report can help you immensely with your keyword strategy and content marketing efforts.

-You can find new terms and phrases that you didn’t think of in your keyword strategy.
+You can find new terms and phrases you didn’t think of in your keyword strategy.

-You could start using these new keywords on your real estate website to dominate more of these keywords and phrases.
-That’s just one use case.
+You could start using these new keywords on your real estate website to dominate more of these keywords and phrases, and that’s just one use case.

 7) Specific Interactions Users Have on Different Pages (Top Events)

 You can generate this report by selecting “Behavior,” “Events,” and then “Top Events.”

 This report is especially interesting when you want to learn about your real estate website conversions.